redhat-ztp/openshift-acm-oot-drv/roles/build_driver/README.md

 ## build_driver

-This role will generate a SpecialResouce CR from the template given by the user.
-It then applies the CR onto the cluster to kick start the driver builds Once the get_managed_clusters builds a list of OCP version from the ManagedClusters CR, it builds a unique list of kernel version as some different OCP version might have the same underlying kernel version.
+This role will generate a SpecialResource CR from the template given by the user.
+It then applies the CR onto the cluster to kick start the driver builds.
+Once the get_managed_clusters builds a list of OCP version from the ManagedClusters CR, it builds a unique list of kernel version as some different OCP version might have the same underlying kernel version.

 ## Requirements

-SRO and NFD have to be installed and properly functioning.
+SRO and Node Feature Discovery (NFD) have to be installed and properly functioning.

 ## Dependencies